raft-tech/raft-tech.github.io/_posts/2022-03-10-defense-tech.md

 Those programs are becoming increasingly important, especially with the Ukraine-Russia war.

-In fact, the Defense Department [released a notice](https://www.defense.gov/News/News-Stories/Article/Article/2959378/dod-in-search-of-disruptive-technologies-that-will-enable-the-warfighter/) just yesterday about searching for “disruptive technologies that will enable the warfighter.”
+In fact, the Defense Department [released a notice](https://www.defense.gov/News/News-Stories/Article/Article/2959378/dod-in-search-of-disruptive-technologies-that-will-enable-the-warfighter/) earlier this week about searching for “disruptive technologies that will enable the warfighter.”
 It stated that our adversaries, like Russia and China, are heavily investing in R&D for various capabilities, such as cyber, space, hypersonics, autonomy and nuclear.

 And we should be doing the same.